John McMillan MacNeill's headstone, Keil Cemetery, Southend

 - Margaret's second son, Archibald McLeoran, worked at Carskey and he and his family lived at Shore Cottage beside Jean until they emigrated to Victoria in the 1850s and 1860; Archibald ventured all the way to Southend (Newton Argyll) to find his wife, Isabella McMillan;

-- Malcolm McLaran's illegitimate son, Archibald McLeoran, lived and worked at Carskey until he departed from Southend between 1851 and 1861; until his marriage he lived with his aunt Jean McLeoran at Shore Cottage;
+- Malcolm McLaran's illegitimate son, Archibald McLeoran, lived and worked at Carskey until he left Southend sometime between 1851 and 1861; until his marriage he lived with his aunt Jean McLeoran at Shore Cottage;

 - Malcolm McLaran's first legitimate son was named John McMillan McLeoran - perhaps to honour (or curry favour) with the Laird of Carskey.

-This long and ongoing McMillan McNeil to McLeoran family commitment spanned at least three generations and around 90 years.
+This long and ongoing commitment of the McMillan McNeil towards the McLeoran family spanned at least three generations and around 90 years.
 Blood certainly was thicker than water at Southend in the 19th century!

 John McMillan MacNeill had many cousins, so why did Margaret McVicar's descendants receive such special treatment?
 Maybe it was because (as postulated elsewhere) Margaret died at an early age, leaving a family in need of assistance.